Chapter 7.2 – Cruise Ports

 Geographical proximity and connectivity to other cruise ports are vital.
 Synchronizing a cruise port location with the time and speed preferences of cruise lines, particularly the possibility of being included in itineraries involving several ports, is vital.
 This formula is the outcome of the fact that ships ideally travel at 18 knots for 14 hours.
 This means that the maximum overnight travel distance is 250 nautical miles, whereas, with a speed of 20 knots, the maximum overnight travel distance increases to 280 nautical miles.

 The distribution of cruises by the number of days duration reveals the characteristics of cruise itineraries.
-The share of cruises lasting seven days is dominant (47%), with other prevalent duration in the range of 3 to 5 days.
+The share of cruises lasting seven days is dominant (47%), with other prevalent durations in the range of 3 to 5 days.
 This illustrates a scheduling issue for cruise shipping lines as they maximize their asset utilization through a continuous turn of cruise ships.
 For instance, a ship usually finishes a weekly cruise early in the morning and begins a new one on the evening of the same day.
-In the 8 to 12 hours window between the end of the inbound cruise and the beginning of the outbound cruise, passengers must check out and disembark, facilities are cleaned, waste discarded, stores replenished, the ship refueled, basic maintenance performed, and outbound cruise passengers must check-in and embark.
+In the 8 to 12 hours window between the end of the inbound cruise and the beginning of the outbound cruise, passengers must check out and disembark, rooms and facilities are cleaned, waste discarded, stores replenished, the ship refueled, basic maintenance performed, and outbound cruise passengers must check-in and embark.
 The design variables of itineraries within this time frame mainly concern the number and order of port calls, the synchronization with the (international) air transfers at the turn ports, vessel speed, and vessel size.

 This is likely to incite further involvement of the cruise industry in terminal operations, a trend that has already started taking place.
 The next step involves developing new cruise terminals co-located with service amenities such as hotels, attractions, condominiums, and shopping malls.
 Paradoxically, a similar trend was observed in container shipping in recent decades as several shipping lines became, through parent companies, terminal operators.
-Irrespective of ownership structure, the emergence of transnational cruise terminal operators (currently observed at a limited scale) might further transform the industry in the coming years.
+Irrespective of ownership structure, the emergence of transnational cruise terminal operators might further transform the industry in the coming years.
 While a further fragmentation of itineraries is likely to occur, closer integration between the cruise port and the cruise shipping industry is expected.

 B. Infrastructure upgrade